BEFORE THE THING

 29/11/2014 Last week in a bookshop I flicked through the ‘Power 100’ issue of Art Review.
 Nicholas Serota was number one.
 A few days later someone sent me an article that Will Self had written about the new Tate Modern extension.

 In it, he describes the Tate Modern as yet another ‘visitor attraction that reifies the ever-widening gulf between have and have-nots’ and the new extension as a ‘life size model of what an art gallery would be should our culture have need of one’.
 His argument was that since Duchamp∅, the art object has lost it’s ‘meaningfully unique’ status, thus doesn’t require a ‘unique place, time and space’ in which to exist.

 ∅.
 Will Self lists Duchamp’s artworks of this nature, including Boîte-en-valise (1935-1940)† (A collection of photographic reproductions and miniatures of sixty-nine of Duchamp’s favourite works labeled in a monotonous manner and packed neatly into said valise).
 The work was sold via subscription throughout the USA (I read somewhere that three hundred and twelve were made and sold [the first twenty-two assembled by the artist]).
-I imagine this must have felt to him something akin to making the first ever artists’ website, something few of us have managed to do wholeheartedly.
+I imagine this must have felt to him something akin to making the first ever artists’ website.

 ∝ On the one hand I love the idea that metaphorically art could be poetry (as it is so hard to distinguish what is art), but also it is too romantic, too definable.
 Maybe we can make a new poetry.
 Or maybe we are doing it already!]

 |Scale determining whether character follows light/dark forces||Scale determining whether character has principles or is random in their actions|